Galapagos Conservation Internship in Ecuador

 Requirements

-- Good communication skills (English)
+- Excellent English communication skills

-- Minimal conversational Spanish-speaking skills
+- Basic conversational Spanish-speaking skills

 - Ability to work independently as well as in a team

-- Flexible schedule that accounts for the day to day needs of working with a local institution
+- Flexible schedule that accounts for the day-to-day needs of working with a local institution

 - Physical ability to work outdoors with potentially high sun, element, and temperature exposure